charlesashby/charlesashby.github.io/_posts/2017-06-05-sentiment-analysis-with-char-lstm.markdown

 to capture the sentiment towards different people (here, we will focus only on "human" entities i.e. no organization, etc., but generalizing to organization is very easy to do once you understand the main concept).

-To do so, we will be using the Stanford CoreNLP Toolkit, you can download the files to run the server locally [here](http://nlp.stanford.edu/software/stanford-corenlp-full-2016-10-31.zip).
+To do so, we will be using the **Stanford CoreNLP Toolkit**, you can download the files to run the server locally [here](http://nlp.stanford.edu/software/stanford-corenlp-full-2016-10-31.zip).

 ```bash